queantt/Forecasting-US-Interest-rate-R/README.md

 ***Source data***

-The dataset are obtained form a number of statistic bureas, goverment departments.
+The dataset are obtained form number of statistic bureases, goverment departments.
 The source documents in the link:.... (folder/link).

 All most the data are automatically downloaded from the offical websites.